cloudposse-archives/load-testing/README.md

 ###

-We can conclude that with the current CPU and memory configuration for Kubernetes pods, the site can handle 50 requests per second to the home page.
+We can conclude that with the current CPU and memory configurations for Kubernetes pods, the site can handle 50 requests per second to the home page.

 ## Perform load testing, analyze the results, and suggest improvements and tuning procedures for the website under test